mariodian/segwit-widget/README.md

 align | Text align - (left|right|center)
-statusBgColor | Background color of a top "status" element statusTextYes | Text of "yes" SegWit state statusTextNo | Text of "no" SegWit state statusTextAlmost | Text of "almost there" SegWit state progressBgColor | Background color of a progress bar wrapper progressRadius | Progress bar radius in px progressColor | Progress bar color
+statusBgColor | Background color of a top "status" element statusTextYes | Text of "yes" SegWit state statusTextLockedIn | Text of "locked-in" SegWit state statusTextNo | Text of "no" SegWit state statusTextNoLockedIn | Text of "no" SegWit state but locked in statusTextAlmost | Text of "almost there" SegWit state statusTextAlmostLockedIn | Text of "almost locked in" SegWit state progressBgColor | Background color of a progress bar wrapper progressRadius | Progress bar radius in px progressColor | Progress bar color